top of page

 DorsaAmir.png

-I'm a developmental scientist studying how culture shapes the mind.
+I'm a psychologist studying how culture shapes the developing mind.

-I'm currently a postdoctoral researcher in the UC Berkeley Department of Psychology.
-Starting July 2024, I will begin a new position as an Assistant Professor of Psychology & Neuroscience at Duke University and Director of the Duke Mind & Culture Lab.
+I am an Assistant Professor of Psychology & Neuroscience at Duke University & the Director of the Mind & Culture Lab.

 Research Interests